 - Tangibles – where can I find the physical objects I use?
 Are the services clear?

-Here are some examples of actual statements/questions I’ve used with customers to gauge these five themes.
+Here are some examples of actual user experience statements/questions I’ve used with customers to gauge these five themes.

 Agreements made are always honored by employees.